jaredmyers/social_app/README.md

 # Social App Demo

 ### Concept
-To create a conduit for various social features to be implemented into spotify using their api.
+To create a conduit for various social features to be implemented around spotify using their api, with the idea of recommending potential friends to users based on mutually shared music interests and listening habits.
 This took the form of a web application with the following user features:

 * Login
 * Friends list